pafoster/refs.txt/README.md

 * An item's reference tag should be human-readable and unique to the item; the recommended format is authorYearKeyword.
 * The title may contain any number of topic or project tags, however no distinct topic or project tag should occur more than once in the title.
 * The title may contain any number of special key-value tags, however no distinct key should occur more than once in the title.
-* The title should not solely consist of tags.
+* The title must not solely consist of tags.
-* Completion marker, start date, priority, end date, and title should be separated by whitespace.
+* Completion marker, start date, priority, end date, and title must be separated by whitespace.
 It is recommended to use 1 space as the separator.
-* Tags must be separated by 1 or more whitespace characters.
+* Tags must be separated by whitespace.
 It is recommended to use 1 space as the separator.
 * With the exception of keys (which should consist of lowercase letters in the set [a-z]), tags may comprise all printable characters.
 Topic and project tags may specify (flat) hierarchies using the `/` character, e.g. `@thesis/chapter1`.

 ### Key-Value Tags